Our history

 Since then, we have supported over 2,000 people through our seven therapeutic recovery communities.
 One is Richmond House, which is once again a therapeutic recovery community, 63 years after Elly started her first one there.

-‘(Like Elly Jansen, we believe in people’s ability to recover from whatever life experiences led them to be diagnosed with mental illness.
-We provide psychologically informed rehabilitative environments where individual residents can develop their recovery journeys within a supportive community of peers.
-Our focus extends beyond mental illness, encouraging residents to pursue education, employment, family connections, and social inclusion.’
+Like Elly Jansen, we believe in people's ability to recover from whatever life experiences led them to be diagnosed with mental illness.

 We are also honoured to host the Elly Jansen Award, funded by Elly herself, which celebrates new research and recognises inspiring writing that explores creative approaches to therapeutic communities and relational practices.